 Obligations related to the plugging and abandonment of wells once operations are terminated may result in the recognition of significant liabilities.
 We record the fair value of the liability for asset retirement obligations in the period in which the wells are drilled.
 When the liability is initially recognized, the cost is also capitalized by increasing the carrying amount of the related asset.
 Over time, the liability is accreted to its present value at each reporting date, and the capitalized cost is depreciated over the estimated useful life of the related asset.
 Estimating the future abandonment costs is difficult and requires management to make assumptions and judgments because most of the obligations will be settled after many years.
 Technologies and costs are constantly changing, as are political, environmental, health, safety and public relations considerations.
 Consequently, the timing and future cost of dismantling and abandonment are subject to significant modification.
 Any change in the variables underlying our assumptions and estimates can have a significant effect on the liability and the related capitalized asset and future charges related to the retirement obligations.
-The present value of future costs necessary for well plugging and abandonment is calculated for each area on the basis of cash flows discounted at an average interest rate applicable to our indebtedness.
+The present value of future costs necessary for well plugging and abandonment is calculated for each area at the present value of the estimated future expenditure.
 The liability recognized is based upon estimated future abandonment costs, wells subject to abandonment, time to abandonment, and future inflation rates.